-- Amortized cost.
+Amortized cost.
 Assets that are held for collection of contractual cash flows where those cash flows represent SPPI are measured at amortized cost.
-A gain or loss on a debt investment that is subsequently measured at amortized cost and is not part of a hedging relationship is recognized in profitor loss when the asset is derecognized or impaired.
-Interest income from these financial assets is included in finance income using the effective interest rate method. - FVTPL.
-Assets that do not meet the criteria for amortized cost are measured at FVTPL.
-Again or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented net in the profit or loss statement within other gains (losses) in the period in which it arises.
+Again or loss on a debt investment that is subsequently measured at amortized cost and is not part of a hedging relationship is recognized in profit or loss when the asset is derecognized or impaired.
+Interest income from these financial assets is included in finance income using the effective interest rate method.

+• FVTPL.
+Assets that do not meet the criteria for amortized cost are measured at fair value through profit or loss.
+A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented net in the statement of comprehensive income within other gains/(losses) in period in which it arises.
 Interest income from these financial assets is included in finance income.

 The business model reflects how the Company manages the assets in order to generate cash flows.
 That is, whether the Company's objective is solely to collect the contractual cash flows from the assets or to collect both the contractual cash flows and cash flows arising from the sale of assets.
-If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at FVIPL.
+If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at FVTPL.
 Factors considered by the Company in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the asset's performance is evaluated and reported to key management personnel, how risks are assessed and managed and how managers are compensated.